-Like the agricultural economics degree the agribusiness B.S. degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
+Like the agricultural economics degree the agribusiness BS degree trains students to analyze problems and make decisions using a solid framework of economic and business principles.
 In addition, the agribusiness degree targets the skills needed for careers in agribusiness firms, including all areas of food and fiber production, processing, and marketing.
-In addition to the base agribusiness degree plan, students may choose from six degree options: farm and ranch management, agribusiness management, agribusiness marketing, agribusiness finance, pre-law, or pre-veterinary business management.
+In addition to the base agribusiness degree plan, students may choose from seven degree options: farm and ranch management, agribusiness management, agribusiness marketing, agribusiness finance, plant and soil science, pre-law, or pre-veterinary business management.
 Agribusiness students also may develop a minor area of study or a double major by selecting various course electives.
 Employment opportunities for agribusiness graduates are widely diverse, including jobs with farms, agricultural advisors, processing firms, wholesalers and retailers of food and fiber products, farm input supply firms, banks and other financial services firms, utilities and educational institutions.

 The department offers graduate work leading to the Master of Science, the Master of Agriculture and the Doctor of Philosophy degrees.
-Both thesis and non-thesis options are available at the M.S. level.
-Ph.D. students complete a teaching practicum in addition to the research thesis as a part of the degree requirements.
+Both thesis and non-thesis options are available at the MS level.
+PhD students complete a teaching practicum in addition to the research thesis as a part of the degree requirements.

 The graduate program stresses development of superior professional competence, suited to the demands of the modern business, academic, government and research environments.
 Advanced courses concentrate on economic analysis applied to problems of production, distribution and consumption of agricultural products.
+Courses in economic theory, econometrics, mathematical economics and statistics are an integral part of the program.
+Agricultural policy, natural resource use and rural development and planning are also important topics.

-Courses in economic theory, econometrics, mathematical economics, statistics, and computer science are an integral part of the program.
-Problems of agricultural policy, natural resource use and rural area development and planning are also important topics.
-The faculty give direction and individual guidance to student research in marketing, production, management of agricultural enterprises, price analysis, land and water use and development, rural development and planning, agricultural finance, international trade, farm appraisal and agricultural policy.
-Specialization is achieved through course electives and research topics.
-An advisory committee guides each student in the preparation of the program of study to ensure that background or prerequisite work and the graduate plan will lead to the desired depth and breadth of proficiency.
+The faculty give direction and individual guidance to student research in marketing, production, management of agricultural enterprises, demand and price analysis, land and water use and development, non-market valuation, rural development and planning, agricultural finance, international trade, farm appraisal, agricultural policy, econometrics, and experimental economics.
+Students specialize through course electives and research topics.
+In addition, an advisory committee guides each student in preparing the program of study to ensure that the student's background, graduate course work, and research program together lead to the desired depth and breadth of proficiency.